SenSecurity/Founding/README.md

 - Randomly generated encryption keys on every run

 ### The tool has the following features for Executing the Shellcode:
-- Supports executing the Shellcode utilizing Asynchronous Procedure Calls
+- Asynchronous Procedure Calls

-- Supports executing the Shellcode utilizing Asynchronous Procedure Calls with a Remote Debug Process
+- Asynchronous Procedure Calls with a Remote Debug Process

-- Supports executing the Shellcode utilizing Asynchronous Procedure Calls with a Remote Suspended Process
+- Asynchronous Procedure Calls with a Remote Suspended Process

-- Supports executing the Shellcode utilizing Callback function EnumThreadWindows
+- Callback function EnumThreadWindows

-- Supports executing the Shellcode utilizing Local Mapping and Thread in Suspend State
+- Local Mapping and Thread in Suspend State

 ## Usage
 ![GitHub Logo](/Founding/Usage.png)